-cable" (P/N: CBL-CRS).
-This cable is made by Vis-A-Vis (not Sennheiser) and will be included with your wireless headset(s) when purchased from Vis-A-Vis.
-This crossover cable is the only cable that will work with the Vitalinq 94A front HEADSET and rear SILVER jacks.
-This cable has an RJ45 (ethernet) connector on one end and an RJ9 connector on the other end.

-2. Plug the end of the cable with the RJ9 connector into one of the two jacks labeled HEADSET on the front of the console.
-Plug the other end of the cable with the RJ45 connector into the jack labeled PHONE on the rear of the Sennheiser wireless headset base station.
+- 1. Locate the cable labeled "POLY CROSSOVER".
+This cable is made by Vis-A-Vis (not Poly) and will be included with your wireless headset(s) when purchased from Vis-A-Vis.
+This crossover cable is the only cable that will work in the Vitalinq 94A front HEADSET and rear SILVER jacks.
+This cable has an RJ45 (Ethernet) connector on one end and an RJ9 connector on the other end. - 2.
+Plug the end of the cable with the RJ9 connector into one of the two jacks labeled HEADSET on the front of the console.
+Plug the other end of the cable with the RJ45 connector into the jack on the rear of the Poly wireless headset base station.